Whoaa512/starred/README.md

 ## Python

+- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
 - [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [bloomberg/memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python
 - [openai/DALL-E](https://github.com/openai/DALL-E) - PyTorch package for the discrete VAE used for DALL·E.